zorino/kaamer-demo/README.md

-# kAAmer Analyses with demonstration
+# kAAmer analyses with demonstration

 This project includes python scripts for different bacterial genomics / metagenomics analyses.